VanVatCorporation/FootballPlayerManagementSystem_Submission_20260525/README.md

 - `data/match_records.txt`
 - `data/performance_records.txt`

-Data is written to files when choosing `Save and Exit` from the Exit menu.
+Data is saved when you choose `Save and Exit` from the menu.